dorothyzh/TagSeqTools/README.md

-README for TagSeqTools (Not full released)
+README for TagSeqTools (pre-released, the full version will be comming soon)
 ===============

 [Huan ZHONG](https://github.com/dorothyzh/) \(zhdorothy5@gmail.com\)